Statistical Analysis#

 $ bp_6m : int 163 177 166 128 231 164 152 113 164 115 ...

 In this dataset we have both integer and character variables.
-Gender is provided as a binary variable (also known as an indicator or dummay variable called male coded as 0 (for female) and 1 (for male).
-This is not nessecary, if it was coded as a factor with the levels “Female” and “Male” R would be happy to use in the statistical functions.
-Coding it in this way however, is more aligned with how it is used in statistics, and may make interpetation easier.
+Gender is provided as a binary variable (also known as an indicator or dummy variable) called male coded as 0 (for female) and 1 (for male).
+This is not necessary, if it was coded as a factor with the levels “Female” and “Male” R would be happy to use in the statistical functions.
+Coding it in this way however, is more aligned with how it is used in statistics, and may make interpretation easier.

 Summary statistics#